 ARTICLE RECAP: The Mental Health Connection for Leaders

 Self-care can quickly take a back burner when you’re living amidst a global pandemic and have had to deal with sudden changes to work, childcare, and other aspects of your day-to-day life.
-The Mental Health Connection for Leaders, a UHA Health Insurance/Hawai`i Health at Work Alliance webinar held on August 12, emphasized the importance of wellness and self-care, especially during these trying times.
+The Mental Health Connection for Leaders, a UHA Health Insurance webinar held on August 12, emphasized the importance of wellness and self-care, especially during these trying times.

-UHA medical director Dr. Kathleen Kozak, MD; ChangeWorks counselor & clinical consultant Heather Pierucki, LMHC; and [email protected] workplace wellness consultant Mike Story shared their expertise and recommendations for incorporating wellness into your life, and the lives of your employees.
+UHA Medical Director Dr. Kathleen Kozak, MD; ChangeWorks Counselor & Clinical Consultant Heather Pierucki, LMHC; and UHA Senior Workplace Wellness Advisor Mike Story shared their expertise and recommendations for incorporating wellness into your life, and the lives of your employees.